- UCAS course code

 - Handling complex data, time management

-80% awarded for a one hour examination, which will include 47 MCQs and one short note question (from a choice of three) in the semester 2 examination period, and 20% awarded for an electronically marked exercise.
+80% awarded for a one hour examination, which will include 40 MCQs, a series of numerical questions and one short note question (from a choice of three) in the semester 2 examination period, and 20% awarded for electronically marked exercises.

 Feedback will be provided via automated ePBL responses; mid-semester mini exam; post-examination guidance (if requested).